 Also: Since in-person support is harder than ever these days, look into virtual support options such as CODDLE, robyn, and other outlets that can connect you with (virtual!) providers who can ease your postpartum transition.

 Breastfeeding classes might look a little bit different today but they’re still out there!
 And even virtual ones can pay off big time.
 La Leche International, for one, has tons of free online resources and companies like Milkology, Lactation Link, Milky Mama, and others offer online courses.
 Groups such as Black Mothers’ Breastfeeding Association also offer online webinars and meet-ups.

 You could even connect with a lactation consultant virtually to have some questions answered.
 Gordon-Martin also recommends some reading (books that were a part of her doula training!), including The Womanly Art of Breastfeeding by La Leche International, Work, Pump, Repeat by Jessica Shortall, The Nursing Mother’s Companion by Kathleen Huggins, and Latch by Robin Kaplan.

-Black women—particularly those with low income—return to work earlier than women of other races and are, thus, more likely to experience breastfeeding struggles, according to the CDC.
-No matter when you return to work, though, it’s important to know your rights.
+Black women, particularly those with low income, return to work earlier than women of other races and are, thus, more likely to experience breastfeeding struggles, according to the CDC.
+No matter when you return to work, it’s important to know your rights.
 For one: The Break Time for Nursing Mothers law requires that employers give new moms “reasonable” break times to pump and requires them to provide a private place to pump that’s not a bathroom.
+The aforementioned Pump Act also provides additional rights for working mamas.
 If you’re a pumping mama?
 Keep up with companies like Mamava (which sells free-standing lactation pods for office spaces, airports, and other public places).
 Connecting with a like minded population of pumping mothers can help you feel supported in your journey.